unipartdigital/udes-open/addons/udes_stock/README.md

 endpoint that will represent the new batch.
 Otherwise it will include an empty JSON object.

-### Unassign picking batch
+### Close picking batch
 ```
-URI: /api/stock-picking-batch/:id/unassign/
+URI: /api/stock-picking-batch/:id/close/
 HTTP Method: POST
 ```
-Clears the `user_id` field of the batch (specified by ID).
-In case the batch is `in_progress`, its state will be set back to `ready`.
+Closes the batch.
-In case of "ephemeral" batch, all the included pickings will be unliked (i.e. their `batch_id` fields will be cleared).
+For ephemeral batches, any outstanding pickings will be unlinked from the batch (i.e. their `batch_id` fields will be cleared).
+For non-ephemeral batches, outstanding pickings will be split out into a new batch named BATCH/NNNNN-XX where BATCH/NNNNN is the name of the original batch and XX is a sequence counter, eg. '01'.
+If `u_confirm_batch` on the picking type is `True`, the name of the original batch will be stored in `u_original_name`.
+After this call succeeds, the batch will be `done`.

 Request: